hillaryAHR/LIB-201/narrative.md

 # Narrative Projects
 We have been focusing on "telling the story" of a collection thus far through mini-projects like network analyses, timelines, maps, and textual analyses.
 Now it is time to use _a story_ to tell the story!
-Thus, we will create a narrative project to weave together the items in the collection - and the artifacts we've created with them - with what we have learned through our prodding, research, and exploration.
+Thus, we will create a narrative, online project to weave together the items in the collection - and the artifacts we've created with them - with what we have learned through our prodding, research, and exploration.

 Objectives:
 - Identify the qualities of an accessible web narrative